podaac/hitide-profile/CONTRIBUTING.md

 ## How to Get Help

-The easiest way to get help or ask a question regarding HiTIDE Profile is in the EOSDIS Slack #harmony-l2ss-py channel, or by asking a question on the [PO.DAAC Forum](https://podaac.jpl.nasa.gov/forum/viewforum.php?f=6).
+The easiest way to get help or ask a question regarding HiTIDE Profile is in the JPL Slack #podaac-l2ss_hitide channel, or by asking a question on the [PO.DAAC Forum](https://podaac.jpl.nasa.gov/forum/viewforum.php?f=6).

 ## How to Contribute